 - Multiple use is the new black.
 Never before has it been more important to create spaces with flexible design and adaptability for multiple uses and product types.
 Consumers are becoming used to traveling to fewer places offering more experiences, and developers will need to plan and execute based on this focus in 2017.

 - Innovation in the enterprise takes a step forward.
 More companies will continue to add corporate venture capital, intrapreneurial and incubatory capabilities as they push for new and more provocative ways to innovate.
 However, those who try without leveraging VC experience will be susceptible to early costly mistakes that become realized in future years.

 - Mergers and acquisitions come home to roost.
 Companies have been stockpiling cash, and this surplus will manifest itself in significant M&A activities in 2017.
 Organizations will need a defined strategy, strong discovery and assessment processes, cultural integration methodologies and a robust transition playbook for optimum success.

 - Series A funding becomes a challenge.
 Large VC funds will continue to raise a larger portion of available VC dollars.
 This will make it more challenging for start-ups to find Series A funding unless they have clear IPO paths, or can tap into other financing sources, such as direct corporate and family office capital.

 For more information on 2017 trends, or to speak to a Point B industry or service expert, please contact email@example.com.

 About Point B

 Point B, Inc. helps organizations form, execute, and thrive.
 With capabilities including Management Consulting, Studio, Venture Investment and Advisory, and Real Estate Development, our integrated businesses provide value to the organizations and communities we serve.
-Our 100% employee-owned firm was named the #1 Best Medium Workplace in the United States by Fortune magazine, and is regularly honored as an exceptional place to work.
+Our 100% employee-owned firm is regularly honored as an exceptional place to work.